ExTool V4 to be replaced by ExTool V5

-- Is based on a location database for all sites assessed, allowing sharing of assessments amongst multiple users within a company network
+- Is based on a location database for all sites assessed, allowing sharing of assessments among multiple users within a user group

-- Incorporates notable enhancements to the theory and concepts, making the estimate calculations even more robust and versatile
+- Incorporates enhancements to theory and concepts, making the loss estimation process even more robust and versatile

-- Offers value tracking capability, allowing to build up value timelines for sites, unit and equipment
+- Offers value tracking capability, allowing to build up value time series for sites, units and equipment

 - Enables value comparison between similar sites and units, thereby providing a value verification functionality